HBenpitsu/miraibo/doc/coding-rules.md

-(confirmed on 30th Nov 2024)
+(confirmed on 4th Dec 2024)

 # Coding Rules

 This document lists up coding rules.
-The background of these rules is descripted in `project-design.md`.
+The background of these rules is described in `project-design.md`.

+# Controller

+- There should be `RootController` and all controllers should be derived from it.
+In other words, `Controller`s should be managed by `Controller`s.
+	- It should form a tree which is like widget tree (not exactly same though)

+# View

+- Make state smaller.
+- make sure all states are managed by some controller.

 # View and Controller